richardbogad/infinitra/README.md

 Upcoming Enhancements
 ---------------------

+These future features are just an idea of what's possible, driven by community feedback and technological innovation:

 - **Interactive Dynamics:** Unlock new regions and interact with a world that responds to your actions.
 - **Ownership Possibilities:** Claim spaces and items within the game.
 - **Enhanced Visuals:** Enjoy superior graphics and world design.